Nearctic (horse): Stud record

 He retired to stand at stud at Taylor's Windfields Farm in Oshawa, Ontario.
 In 1967 he was syndicated for $1,050,000(US) and was moved to stand at Allaire du Pont's Woodstock Farm at Chesapeake City, Maryland.
 An outstanding stallion, Nearctic sired Kentucky Derby winner and the 20th century's greatest sire Northern Dancer.
 He also sired Icecapade, Ice Water, Nonoalco, Northern Queen, and Canadian Hall of Fame inductee, Cool Reception.

-Over and above the many highly successful sons of Northern Dancer, Nearctic was the grandsire of Northern Taste, Wild Again, Fanfreluche, Izvestia, and Son of Briartic, among others.
+Nearctic was the grandsire of Northern Taste, Wild Again, Fanfreluche, Izvestia, and Son of Briartic, among others.
 He was also the damsire of Kennedy Road and the Canadian and U.S. Hall of Fame filly La Prevoyante.

 Nearctic appears four generations back on both sides (dam and sire) of multiple graded stakes winning including Kentucky Derby champion thoroughbred race horse Big Brown.

 Nearctic was euthanized at Woodstock Farm at age nineteen on July 27, 1973.
 He is buried in the farm's equine cemetery.